grahamgower/genomatnn/README.md

    ```

 2. Create a new conda environment.
 If you intend to do CPU-only training,
    you can remove `cudnn` from the list.
-We pin the numpy version here because
-   recent versions are incompatible with tensorflow.
 We choose the `mkl` variant
    of blas, which uses the Intel math kernel and markedly improves the speed of
    matrix operations on Intel CPUs.
+Installing numpy here (instead of with pip)
+   ensures numpy will also use the mkl blas.
    ```
-   conda create -n genomatnn gsl cudnn "numpy<1.19" "blas=*=mkl" conda activate genomatnn
+   conda create -n genomatnn gsl cudnn "blas=*=mkl" numpy
+   # Activate the conda environment.
+   conda activate genomatnn
+   # If using an old version of conda, if may be neccessary to use a different
+   # command to activate the environment:
+   #source activate genomatnn
    ```

 3. Install our `selection` stdpopsim branch.
 This branch will only be installed